lili-carbonn/Multi_Threaded_Concurrency_Examples_Public/README.md

 - `output1.txt` - Sample output from Problem 1
 - `output2.txt` - Sample output from Problem 2
 - `README.md` - This file

+The project will be available at `https://github.com/lili-carbonn/Multi_Threaded_Concurrency_Examples_Private/`

+If you would like to view the full code, you should request access.
+This is due to concerns of plagiarism.

+## Credits

+This project was created by Leala Carbonneau as a operating systems homework assignment.